a-padinha/sunflower/README.md

 <details>
 <summary>
-This is the Test scenario I had to automate for this exercise:
+This is the Test scenario:
 </summary>
 <pre>
      * 1. Open app